-As same-sex marriage is now recognised in Australia, same-sex couples are able to apply for the Partner (Marriage) and Prospective Marriage (Fiance) visas.
+As same-sex marriage is now recognized in Australia, same-sex couples are able to apply for the Australia Partner Visa (Marriage) and Prospective Marriage (Fiance) visas.

-If the relationship ends while an applicant holds a temporary Partner visa, there are limited pathways to obtain the permanent Partner visa.
+If the relationship ends while an applicant holds a temporary Partner visa, there are limited pathways to obtain a permanent Australia Partner Visa.
 Applicants may be eligible if you have suffered family violence, or there is a child of the relationship.
 In these situations, is highly recommended that applicants speak with a Registered Migration Agent regarding their options.

 How long does it take to obtain a Partner Visa?